 We all know this logically, and we all grow to understand this on a personal level at some point in our lives.
 Still, it’s never easy to accept when we see it manifested in the world, especially when the chaos is as brutal and random and wide-reaching as it was in Boston.

 The only thing I know is that we can look fear and doubt in the face and run anyway.
 We can’t overcome or go around the chaos, but we can run through it to get to the other side.

 Recently, my broken elbow—an absurdly minor trauma, by comparison—has served as a visual and visceral reminder of the fact that chaos can strike at any moment, even when you’re doing nothing more than walking from your front door to your car.
-So it was only fitting that I started to move through, and past, the chaos in my own life by tackling the thing that scared me most: a return to the slopes following my last elbow-checkup appointment April 12.
+So it was only fitting that I started to move through, and past, the chaos by returning to the activity that makes me feel most alive: skiing, after my doctor declared me totally healed at my last appointment April 12.
 That’s why, at the last minute, I crashed Steve’s trip to see his brother and our sister-in-law in Colorado, moving my life and my deadlines to Colorado for a few days for the chance to make just a few more turns this season.

 The first run felt awkward.
 But slowly, I eased into feeling normal again.
 By the end of the day, I was racing downhill with glee to catch one last chair up.